Bastlifa/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    Document Object Model, a representation of the web page.

 2. What is an event?

+    An input, or other occurance, to which the js can respond.

 3. What is an event listener?

+    A method of listening for a specific event, and responding to it.

 4. Why would we convert a NodeList into an Array?

+    To utilize array methods other than forEach (which is available in a NodeList)

 5. What is a component?

+    A section of code which is used to build the larger structure.
+Typically reusable, components break the code into sections which are easier to grasp, and which do one or a few things.

 ### Git Set up